SpektraSystems/Building-Multi-tenant-applications-using-Hyperscale-Citus-/Exercise8.md

 Now joining clicks with this table will execute efficiently on all nodes.
 Lets ask for the locations of everyone who clicked on ad 290.

-4.In the bash console copy and paste the following to execute the select statement
+4.In the bash console copy and paste the following to execute the select statement.

 ```
 SELECT c.id, clicked_at, latlon